thingsboard/thingsboard.github.io/_includes/templates/edge/create-tb-db-rhel.md

-Then, press "Ctrl+D" to return to main user console.

-After configuring the password, edit the pg_hba.conf to use MD5 authentication with the postgres user.
+After configuring the password, edit the **pg_hba.conf** to use MD5 authentication with the postgres user.

 Edit pg_hba.conf file: